Courses repeated under this policy may not be eligible for financial aid. For more information, contact Financial Aid at (970) 351-2502.

 - For more information, contact the Office of the Registrar at (970) 351-2231 or visit Grade Replacement FAQ's.

-If you plan to transfer to another academic institution or plan to apply for graduate school in the future, you should be aware of the fact that other institutions may include all grades in the calculation of your GPA for admission to their institution.
+If you plan to transfer to another academic institution or apply to graduate school, be aware that other institutions may include all grades in the calculation of your GPA for admission to their institution.

 If you are receiving financial aid, please be aware of the Standards of Satisfactory Academic Progress Policy is separate from the Grade Replacement Policy.
-Changes in your cumulative GPA and/or deficient hours due to grade replacement will not be taken into account in your financial suspension appeal until you have completed the course.
+Changes in your cumulative GPA and/or deficient hours due to Grade Replacement will not be taken into account in your financial suspension appeal until you have completed the course.
 If you have any questions, please contact the Office of Financial Aid at (970) 351-2502.
+The Standards of Satisfactory Academic Progress Policy may be found at http://www.unco.edu/ofa/aid/maintaining/index.asp.

 Independent Study (Correspondence) Courses retaken for grade replacement must meet registration, drop and course completion deadlines for the semester the course is repeated.